The Arena

 Architecture

-The arena sits just off the interstate in the shadow of the southern side of the mountain range that sits to the city's west.
-It stands out there, large and looming, silver and rounded, totally unique to the surrounding shopping strips and nearby neighborhoods.
-It will stand out further the more the area around it falls apart due to bombing aftershocks.
+The arena sat just off the interstate in the shadow of the southern side of the mountain range.
+It stood out there, large and looming, silver and rounded, totally unique to the surrounding shopping strips and nearby neighborhoods.

 History

 The Arena became the only shelter for miles around that survivors of the initial bombing campaign could flee to.
-Though it only survived as such for four short months, future generations in the area would leave it standing to show the resilience of the original community of Willowmoor, who fled from there to build their humble village.
+Though it only survived as such for four short months, future generations in the area would leave it standing to show the resilience of the original community of Willowmoor, who fled from there to build their humble village in the safety of the far north.

 Image: unsplash